platformio/platformio-docs/platforms/nxpimxrt.rst

       - The TinyCrypt Library provides an implementation for constrained devices of a minimal set of standard cryptography primitives for Zephyr framework

     * - `framework-zephyr-trusted-firmware-m <https://github.com/zephyrproject-rtos/trusted-firmware-m.git?utm_source=platformio.org&utm_medium=docs>`__
-      - Trusted Firmware M provides a reference implementation of secure world software for ARMv8-M and Zephyr framework
+      - Zephyr module for Trusted Firmware M - a reference implementation of secure world software for ARMv8-M

     * - `tool-cmake <https://cmake.org?utm_source=platformio.org&utm_medium=docs>`__
       - CMake is an open-source, cross-platform family of tools designed to build, test and package software